- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 Trimethoprim-sulfamethoxazole

-Trimethoprim-sulfamethoxazole (TMP-SMX) is an effective treatment for severe acne.
-However, it can cause potentially severe side effects such as bone marrow suppression and toxic epidermal necrolysis, a condition in which the skin can slough off and resemble a severe burn.
+Trimethoprim-sulfamethoxazole (TMP-SMX) is a drug that is typically used to treat serious infections.
+It has been shown to be effective when used off-label for severe acne.
+However, it has potentially severe side effects such as bone marrow suppression and toxic epidermal necrolysis, a condition that resembles a severe burn in which skin can slough off.

-The use of TMP-SMX is limited to patients who are unable to take other acne medications and when other treatments fail to improve the condition.
+TMP-SMX is limited to patients who are unable to take other acne medications and for whom other treatments have failed to clear up their acne.

 How Long Should You Take Antibiotics for Acne?